Introducing a campus like no other,

 Kaplan thanked the town of Orange and Hubbell for their help in completing the purchase.
 "Orange has been wonderful to work with, and we are really looking forward to being part of the community," he said.
 "Hubbell was very accommodating and helped us bring this tremendous resource to UNH."

-The University plans to grow and enhance several of its graduate programs at the new branch campus, beginning with the MBA, Executive MBA and Master's in Management of Sports Industries programs.
+The University plans to grow and enhance several of its graduate programs at the new branch campus, beginning with the MBA, Executive MBA and M.S.
+Sport Management programs.

 The suburban campus, located along the Wilbur Cross Parkway, is easily accessible not only to the immediate area but also Hartford as well as Fairfield County.
 In addition, the graduate facilities may be used for hosting academic conferences and other events.